 The Screener app has a flexible UI that allows users to structure such search and aggregation queries either directly in the desktop or via Eikon Excel (in which case the output is exported into a formula).
 The same workflow can be done with Eikon Data API, however in order to do so, the user has to create the screener request using the Excel formula, and then copy it as a string value into the get_data() method.

 To make this task easier, Eikon Data API users can try out the dataquery.py, which is designed to act as a syntax builder for the screening queries.
-Let’s have at how to use it.
+Let’s have a look at how to use it.

 To set up working with dataquery, simply copy this Python file into the same directory, where the model using it will be running (otherwise a relative path will have to be specified in the import statement).
 Once this step is done, we can import this module into a notebook or another Python file.